awsdocs/amazon-ec2-user-guide/doc_source/ebs-optimized.md

 You can use the `EBSIOBalance%` and `EBSByteBalance%` metrics to help you determine whether your instances are sized correctly\.
 You can view these metrics in the CloudWatch console and set an alarm that is triggered based on a threshold you specify\.
 These metrics are expressed as a percentage\.
 Instances with a consistently low balance percentage are candidates to size up\.
 Instances where the balance percentage never drops below 100% are candidates for downsizing\.
 For more information, see [Monitoring your instances using CloudWatch](using-cloudwatch.md)\.

 The high memory instances are designed to run large in\-memory databases, including production deployments of the SAP HANA in\-memory database, in the cloud\.
-To maximize EBS performance, use high memory instances with an even number of `io1` volumes with identical provisioned performance\.
-For example, for IOPS heavy workloads, use four `io1` volumes with 40,000 provisioned IOPS to get the maximum 160,000 instance IOPS\.
-Similarly, for throughput heavy workloads, use six `io1` volumes with 48,000 provisioned IOPS to get the maximum 4,750 MB/s throughput\.
+To maximize EBS performance, use high memory instances with an even number of `io1` or `io2` volumes with identical provisioned performance\.
+For example, for IOPS heavy workloads, use four `io1` or `io2` volumes with 40,000 provisioned IOPS to get the maximum 160,000 instance IOPS\.
+Similarly, for throughput heavy workloads, use six `io1` or `io2` volumes with 48,000 provisioned IOPS to get the maximum 4,750 MB/s throughput\.
 For additional recommendations, see [Storage Configuration for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/storage.html)\.

 **Considerations**
 + G4, I3en, Inf1, M5a, M5ad, R5a, R5ad, T3, T3a, and Z1d instances launched after February 26, 2020 provide the maximum performance listed in the table above\.
 To get the maximum performance from an instance launched before February 26, 2020, stop and start it\.